 “We know many folks retire in place and struggle to find ways to fill their days so we wanted to get out of the big city where we had lived for decades and open up new horizons.

-We chose to retire and live full time in an RV because it was the best way to explore the country on our own timeline, in our own home, with our own amenities (no impersonal hotels), with our cat.
+We chose to retire and live full-time in an RV because it was the best way to explore the country on our own timeline, in our own home, with our own amenities (no impersonal hotels), and with our cat.